svoop/aixm/README.md

 ## Usage

-Here's how to build a document object, populate it with a simple feature and then render it as AIXM:
+Here's how to build a document object, populate it with a simple feature and then render it as AIXM or OFMX:

 ```ruby
 document = AIXM.document(